jwhitham/spdif-bit-exactness-tools/fpga/README.md

 Division
 --------

-Building a compressor requires making a divider, since the basic operation is "audio out = audio in / max(recent audio in)".
+Building a compressor requires making a divider: the basic operation is "audio out = audio in / max(recent audio in)".

 I implemented a [divider](lib/divider.vhdl) by repeated shifting and subtraction.
 I think